 In brief, the marketing funnel is a fantastic tool that lets you turn figures into actions, by breaking down the acquisition mechanism into sub-sections.

-The marketing funnel has been re-worked a million times, each time with different illustrations, while always maintaining the same logic.
+The marketing funnel has been re-worked a million times, each time with different ideas, while always maintaining the same logic.

-A little like the way in which we tend to oppose inbound and outbound, acquisition is often seen as the opposite of loyalty.
+Just as inbound and outbound are different, acquisition is often seen as the opposite of loyalty.

 It was in order to integrate loyalty that the AARRR framework was born, used by “growth hackers”.
 It is highly devoted to the logic of freemium: